jimhigson/oboe.js/writing/main/3_Background.md

 unlikely to grow fast enough that this technique may be relied upon without a fallback for several years.

+While until recently browsers have provided no mechanism to stream into AJAX, almost every other instance of downloading has taken advantage of streaming and progressive interpretation.
+This includes image formats, as the progressive PNG and JPEG; markup as progressive display of html and svg; video; and Javascript itself -- script interpretation starts before the script is wholly fetched.
+Each of these progressive considerations is implemented as a specific-purpose mechanism internal to the browser which is not exported to Javascript and as such is not possible to repurpose.

 Browser streaming frameworks
 ----------------------------